rchiaramo/path_tracer/README.md

 To do (in no particular order):
 - see if I can optimize this render time; I feel like 300ms for this image is too long, and I want to do real-time rendering
-- figure out how to accurately get framerate and compute times
 - implement a wavefront path tracing algorithm
 - add other shapes (triangles, planes, quads, planes, etc)
 - add more complex rendering ideas from PBR book